tnas/nxlog-json-packer/README.md

 ![](https://github.com/tnas/json-packer/blob/main/docs/tlv.png)

 As described in the original specification, complex and nested types are not covered by this implementation.
-A very important feature involves the JSON boolean type.
+A very important feature involves the **JSON boolean type**.
-In this program, this type is allocated in 3 bytes: 1 for type (tag), 1 for length and 1 for the boolean value, i. e., 0xFF (true) and 0x00 (false).
+In this program, this type is allocated in 3 bytes: **1 for type (tag), 1 for length and 1 for the boolean value**, i. e., 0xFF (true) and 0x00 (false).
 For example, the value TRUE is encoded as

  ![](https://github.com/tnas/json-packer/blob/main/docs/tlv-boolean.png)

- Serial TLV Objects were connected like as follow:
+ Serial TLV Objects were connected as follow:

  ![](https://github.com/tnas/json-packer/blob/main/docs/serial-tlv.png)

 ## Dependencies
+The program depends on two external libraries:

 - [cJSON - Ultralightweight JSON parser in ANSI C](https://github.com/DaveGamble/cJSON)

+As explained by the author

+> Because the entire library is only one C file and one header file,
+> you can just copy cJSON.h and cJSON.c to your projects source and start using it.

+the cJSON library has been added to the project into the folder `cjson`

 - [Apache Portable Runtime - 1.7.0](https://apr.apache.org/)

 ## Usage